 The recombination generation pipeline gets a user selection of a set of keywords and generates three different descriptions of the possible image that includes those keywords.
 As the pipeline aims to provide diverse options, we evaluated the diversity of the description generation model.

 Similar to section~\ref{sec:recommendEval}, we built 100 sets of keywords randomly extracted from the dataset.
-For each set, we generated three descriptions using our pipeline, calculated the cosine similarities between those three, and averaged them.
+We generated three descriptions using our pipeline for each set, calculated the cosine similarities between those three, and averaged them.
 Here, we calculated diversity as \(1 - similarity\).
-To validate our description generator, we prepared two more description sets, one consisting of explicitly unrelated descriptions that were randomly acquired from the dataset, and the other one consisting of descriptions that merely paraphrase one of the generated descriptions using paraphraser with T5-based model~\cite{chatgpt_paraphraser}.
-The diversity within the random and paraphrased groups were 0.801 and 0.209 respectively, while the generated descriptions from our pipeline show a diversity of 0.395.
-This shows that generated output is more diverse than just paraphrasing and less diverse than random ones, which means that the pipeline generates descriptions of a reasonable amount of diversity.
+To validate our description generator, we prepared two more description sets, one consisting of explicitly unrelated descriptions randomly acquired from the dataset, and the other one consisting of descriptions that merely paraphrase one of the generated descriptions using paraphraser with T5-based model~\cite{chatgpt_paraphraser}.
+The diversity within the random and paraphrased groups was 0.801 and 0.209, respectively, while the generated descriptions from our pipeline show a diversity of 0.395.
+This indicates that generated output is more diverse than just paraphrasing and less diverse than random ones, which means that the pipeline generates descriptions of a reasonable amount of diversity.

-We didn't evaluate the later part of this pipeline which is about generating images and transforming them into sketches, as we used models from previous research~\cite{lian2023llmgrounded} without any customization or adaptation.
+We didn't evaluate the later part of this pipeline, which is about generating images and transforming them into sketches, as we used models from previous research~\cite{lian2023llmgrounded} without any customization or adaptation.